richsalz/ietf-less-ad-work/draft-rsalz-less-ad-work.md

 those that can afford the costs and mitigate the loss of a key worker.
 Of the 14 Area Directors in March 2023, eight (more than half) work for the one of the 2,000 largest global companies {{FORBES}} or a subsidiary.
+Of course, this is a generalization -- there have been multiple ADs who came from Academia or worked for smaller companies.

 In order to make the AD positions (except for the IETF Chair) more accessible to candidates from different backgrounds and companies, the IETF needs to make the AD job less time-consuming.

 > **TODO:** Look at previous IESG membership.

-> **DISCUSSION** It's interesting, because a number of academics have been
-> ADs, and some people from smaller companies.

 # Recommendations/Suggestions